BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 (Please [add your public SSH key to your Bitbucket account](https://support.atlassian.com/bitbucket-cloud/docs/add-access-keys/#Step-3.-Add-the-public-key-to-your-repository) for this to work)

-Alternatively if you received the plugin code as zip file, please upload the zip file to your server - e.g. create a folder `bundles` in the Pimcore root folder) and add the following to your `composer.json`:
+Alternatively if you received the plugin code as zip file, please put the zip file into your Pimcore project - e.g. create a folder `bundles` in the Pimcore root folder) and add the following to your `composer.json`:

 ```json
 "repositories": [